sassante/passenger-counting-system/README.md

 Passenger Counting App

-Welcome to the Transport Booking App!
-This application provides a convenient platform for users to book and manage their transportation needs.
+Welcome to the Passenger Counting App!
+This application provides a convenient platform for passengers to be counted.

 ## Features